 Resources & Economy

-Every new Governor arrives with a modest provision chest — 250 , 250 , and 250 , along with 120 coins and 200 food.
+Every new Governor arrives with a provision chest: 250 , 250 , and 250 , plus 600 coins and 200 food.
 A Main House stands ready at level 1.
-These reserves are enough to break ground on the first mines and begin generating income, but they will not last long.
+The chest is enough to start the first mines, not enough to spend evenly on every tempting order.

 Gold Mine, the